Society of American Historians

-The Society of American Historians, founded in 1939, encourages and honors literary distinction in the writing of history and biography about American topics.
-The approximately 300 members include professional historians, independent scholars, journalists, film and documentary makers, novelists, poets, and biographers, all of whom were selected for membership based on the literary excellence as well as the intellectual strength of their writing or presentation of American history.
+The Society of American Historians, founded in 1939,promotes and celecbrates literary excellence in the writing of American history and biography.
+Its roughly 300 members consist of professional historians, independent scholars, journalists, filmmakers, documentarians, novelists, poets, and biographers —all chosen for their outstanding literary merit and intellectual rigor in presenting American history.

 Prizes and awards

 The Society sponsors four awards, which are announced at its annual dinner in May: